nordeim/Account-Bookkeeping/docs/prompt_to_fix_3.md

 ---
 you have done a really awesome job so far! do keep up the same quality of work going forwards! now help me create a complete and updated `README.md` and `Technical_Design_Specification_Document.md` which are self-contained without any reference to the older revisions.
 You should incorporate the relevant sections from the older revisions of the respective document to your updated version so that anyone reading it should not have to look for the older revisions for additional details. the reason for doing this is because I want to delete all the older revisions of these documents because it has become a pain to reference so many versions of the same document. so again create a *complete* updated version with no reference to prior versions of the same document, and make sure all the valid sections and details from the revisions are incorporated.

+---
+Help me to carefully review the recent changes to my project codebase by validating the series of responses attached.
+Relevant project documents are attached for you to review to have a deep understanding about the project and its goals and objectives.
+Validate whether the recent changes have been made correctly in accordance to the project goals.

+---
+Excellent work so far!
+Please adopt the same meticulous approach to identifying and resolving these issues as demonstrated in the series of responses for the previous successful debugging and enhancement session.
+Going forward, you shall have similar commitment to code quality.
+Please acknowledge your commitment.
+Thank you!